 Hospital for Special Care Certified Top Neuromuscular Care CenterMarch 22, 2017

 NEW BRITAIN, Conn.
 (March.
-22, 2017) – Hospital for Special Care (HSC) MDA Care Center recently received certification from the Muscular Dystrophy Association for providing the best care in a multidisciplinary setting.
+22, 2017) – Hospital for Special Care (HFSC) MDA Care Center recently received certification from the Muscular Dystrophy Association for providing the best care in a multidisciplinary setting.
 The Muscular Dystrophy Association awards this certification to the top 200 clinics in the United States treating patients with muscular disorders.

 There are more than 50 different types of muscular disorders, and neuromuscular diseases such as Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig’s disease) and Muscular Dystrophy; diseases that have devastated families and perplexed medical science for decades.
-The MDA Care Center at HSC is the largest and most comprehensive neuromuscular center in the region and the only center in Connecticut that offers neuromuscular patients a range of clinical trials.
+The MDA Care Center at HFSC is the largest and most comprehensive neuromuscular center in the region and the only center in Connecticut that offers neuromuscular patients a range of clinical trials.

 The Neuromuscular Center cares for more than 250 patients with ALS, and over 1000 adult and pediatric patients with muscular dystrophy and other chronic neuromuscular disorders.
-The multidisciplinary team at HSC continues to work with patients and their families to preserve the dignity that is all too often consumed by these debilitating diseases.
+The multidisciplinary team at HFSC continues to work with patients and their families to preserve the dignity that is all too often consumed by these debilitating diseases.
 Its goal is to help patients maintain independence within their own home.

 All patients who visit the multidisciplinary clinic visit with a doctor, nurse, physical therapist, occupational therapist, speech therapist, respiratory therapist, and dietician to help with overall care.
 The team of clinicians also includes a pediatric nurse, license clinical social worker and neuromuscular physicians.